-The blood pressure reduction due to steviol glycoside can help decrease the number of strokes one suffers and can be a preventive measure for managing hypertension and diabetes (R).
+The blood pressure reduction due to steviol glycoside helps decrease the number of strokes one suffers, and may be a preventive measure for managing hypertension and diabetes (R).

 Systolic blood pressure is minimally affected by steviol glycoside compared to placebos.
 The results were most effective when observed over a long period of time.

-A study conducted on women found that rebaudioside A caused no significant changes in systolic, diastolic blood pressure, or cardiovascular risk.
+A study conducted on women found that rebaudioside A caused no significant changes in systolic, diastolic blood pressure, or risks for heart problems.
 The blood pressure readings were monitored over a four-week period, during the morning, day, and night (R).

 Stevia Inhibits Atherosclerotic Plaque Development

-Stevioside is able to reduce the occurrence of atherosclerosis through multiple mechanisms.
+Stevioside is able to reduce the occurrence of hardening of the arteries through multiple mechanisms.

-It has the ability to inhibit atherosclerosis in the heart by reducing macrophages, oxidized low-density lipoprotein (ox-LDL), and lipids.
+It has the ability to inhibit hardening of the arteries by reducing macrophages, oxidized low-density lipoprotein (ox-LDL), and fats.
 This reduces plaque.